thedaviddias/Front-End-Performance-Checklist/README.md

     * 📖 [Observe CSS Best Practices: Avoid CSS Inline Styles](https://www.lifewire.com/avoid-inline-styles-for-css-3466846)

-- [ ] **Analyse stylesheets complexity:** ![high]
+- [ ] **Analyze stylesheets complexity:** ![high]
 Analyzing your stylesheets can help you to flag issues, redundancies and duplicate CSS selectors.

     *Why:*
-    > Sometimes you may have redundancies or validation errors in your CSS, analysing your CSS files and removed these complexities can help you to speed up your CSS files (because your browser will read them faster)
+    > Sometimes you may have redundancies or validation errors in your CSS, analyzing your CSS files and removed these complexities can help you to speed up your CSS files (because your browser will read them faster)

     *How:*
     > Your CSS should be organized, using a CSS preprocessor can help you with that.
-Some online tools listed below can also help you analysing and correct your code.
+Some online tools listed below can also help you analyzing and correct your code.

     * 🛠 [TestMyCSS | Optimize and Check CSS Performance](http://www.testmycss.com/)
     * 🛠 [CSS Stats](https://cssstats.com/)